biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	biocorecrg-c4lwg-2018-latest.img

-This singularity image can be used to execute the code outside the pipeline **exactly in the same way** as in the pipeline.
+This singularity image can be used to execute the code outside the pipeline **exactly the same way** as inside the pipeline.

 Sometimes we can be interested in launching only a specific job, because it might failed or for making a test.
 For that, we can go to the corresponding temporary folder; for example, one of the fastQC temporary folders: